How Are Bridges Built?

-Engineers exploited their tools to create bridges, linking us between towns and changing the whole landscape.
+Engineers exploited their tools to create bridges, answering the question of how are bridges made, linking us between towns and changing the whole landscape.

 How Are Bridges Constructed?

-Bridge structure has undergone immense transformation since the beginning of times, such as new sturdier materials, heavy machinery, and new construction methods.
+Bridge structure, or how bridges are built, has undergone an immense transformation since the beginning of times, such as new sturdier materials, heavy machinery, and the bridge construction step-by-step process.

-The Bridge construction has experienced tremendous transformation since the beginning of occasions, such as fresh sturdier materials, heavy machinery, and new building methods.
+Bridge construction has experienced tremendous transformation since the beginning of occasion, such as fresh sturdier materials, heavy machinery, and new building methods.

-Although construction bridges are a lot easier in modern times, bridge engineering involves precise physics, vast resources, and thorough planning before and during construction.
+Although the construction of bridges is a lot easier in modern times, bridge engineering involves precise physics, vast resources, and thorough planning before and during construction.

 Before bridges have been constructed, planners must test the site for elements such as the soil strength, depth, and layout of their land.